Michel René Barnes: Collaboration with Lewis Ayres

-In 2015 Barnes returned to the question of the lingering influence of Nineteenth Century doctrinal narratives upon later receptions of Patristic theology.
-In 2015 Barnes began his focus on the Christologies of the “Life of Jesus” genre that was so characteristic of the Nineteenth Century German “Quest for the Historical Jesus”.
-More recently Barnes’ interest in Eighteenth and Nineteenth Century Christology has included the literature of German and English Pietism, as well as proponents of “universal salvation” – e.g., Isaak Dorner.
-The two major projects that await publication are: Barnes’ study of the continuity of Pneumatology between Second Temple Judaism and Early Christianity; and a book of essays on Pro-Nicene Trinitarian theologies.
+In 2015 Barnes returned to the question of the lingering influence of 19th-century doctrinal narratives upon later receptions of Patristic theology.
+In 2015 Barnes began his focus on the Christologies of the “Life of Jesus” genre that was so characteristic of the 19th-century German “Quest for the Historical Jesus”.
+More recently Barnes's interest in 18th- and 19th-century Christology has included the literature of German and English Pietism, as well as proponents of “universal salvation” – e.g., Isaak Dorner.
+The two major projects that await publication are: Barnes's study of the continuity of Pneumatology between Second Temple Judaism and Early Christianity; and a book of essays on Pro-Nicene Trinitarian theologies.
 The expected monograph on Augustine's Trinitarian theology has been postponed in the wake of the numerous studies on that topic published in the last ten years, but the project has definitely not been abandoned: a preliminary version of this study exists as the secondary source text for Barnes's doctoral seminars at Marquette University on Augustine.

 Upon retirement Barnes sought to re-kindle old interests held at bay by the responsibilities of teaching – principally questions of doctrine and hermeneutics.
 He is currently researching congruency between early twentieth century French Catholic theology and early twentieth century French Phenomenology.

-Circumstances have also led Barnes to return to the subject of some of his earlier publications: the moral psychology of Gregory of Nyssa. [ See, e.g., “The Polemical Context and Content of Gregory of Nyssa's Psychology,” Medieval Philosophy and Theology 4 (1994), 1-28.]
+Circumstances have also led Barnes to return to the subject of some of his earlier publications: the moral psychology of Gregory of Nyssa.
+(Note: See, e.g., “The Polemical Context and Content of Gregory of Nyssa's Psychology,” Medieval Philosophy and Theology 4 (1994), 1–28.)
 The unexpected death in 2012 of his colleague, Dr. Ralph Dell Colle, led to an article on the link for Gregory between mortality and sexuality; research on Life of Macrina and On the Soul and Resurrection was further developed in 2016 for the Chicago Theology Initiative, and that work is in press (Spring, 2017).

 Barnes is the grandson of the French artists, Joseph Henri Ponchin, and the great-grandson of Antoine Ponchin, and he has significant art holdings from both artists, particularly those painted in French Indochina.
 He holds both American and French citizenships.